All Episodes

 We spent some time in the first hour of the program talking about presidential politics.

-I shared my own thoughts on Hillary Clinton and my personal decision after some reservations to support Donald Trump for president of the United States.
+I shared my own thoughts on Hillary Clinton and my personal decision, after some reservations, to support Donald Trump for president of the United States.

-We have a lot of developing political stories going on right now, the convention in Cleveland next week, and this breaking news not confirmed that Mike Pence, governor of Indiana, is Donald Trump's election to be his vice presidential running mate.
+We have a lot of developing political stories going on right now, the convention in Cleveland next week, and this breaking news not confirmed that Mike Pence, governor of Indiana, is Donald Trump's selection to be his vice presidential running mate.

 A little bit more information.